RFK Racing in the NASCAR Cup Series: Car No. 17 history

 The team continued to perform in 2004, winning two races, making the Chase for the Nextel Cup, and finishing eighth in points.
 In 2005, Kenseth finished seventh in points after experiencing a disappointing beginning to the season.
-However, the second half of the year brought a resurgence of success for the car, as a win at Bristol Motor Speedway helped the team make its second consecutive Chase for the Nextel Cup.
+However, the second half of the year brought a resurgence of success for the car, as a win at Bristol helped the team make its second consecutive Chase for the Nextel Cup.
 In 2006, Kenseth won four races, and finished second to Jimmie Johnson in the championship standings.
 Kenseth won the first two races of the 2009 season winning Jack Roush his first Daytona 500.
 Due to the slumping economy, however, Kenseth's longtime sponsor DeWalt informed Roush Fenway Racing on July 23, 2009, that they would no longer be sponsoring the No. 17 team for the 2010 season.
 Crown Royal announced they would move to the No. 17 in 2010 for 35 races as Valvoline sponsored the remaining 3.

 For 2011, Kenseth returned to victory lane at Texas, Dover and Charlotte.
 However, Crown Royal announced that they would not return to the No. 17 team, instead focusing their NASCAR efforts on the Brickyard 400 sponsorship.
 Despite this, Kenseth finished fourth in points.

 In 2012, Kenseth's primary sponsorship was split between Best Buy, Zest Soap, and Fifth Third Bank, although the team was still forced to run several races unsponsored.
 Kenseth started the year strong by winning the Gatorade Duel Qualifying Race and the 2012 Daytona 500, which was also Jack Roush's 300th victory in NASCAR and his second Daytona 500 victory.
 It was later announced that Kenseth was leaving Roush Fenway Racing after the season, even though he had no team he was going to.
 Kenseth made the Chase and won two of the ten Chase races (Talladega and Kansas), finishing seventh in the standings.
 Following the season, Kenseth joined Joe Gibbs Racing in 2013.